aniketsoni1/aniketsoni1/README.md

 # Hi, I am <a href="https://www.linkedin.com/in/aniketsoni/">Aniket Soni</a> 👋👨‍💻
 - ### I am a Full Stack Software Engineer with a lot of projects in Python, Django, JavaScript, SQL and Data analysis using Pandas, NumPy.
-I recently graduated in May 2020 with my Masters in Computer Science from <a href="https://web.saumag.edu/">Southern Arkansas University</a>.
+I recently graduated in May 2020 with my <a href="https://drive.google.com/file/d/1SUfUHZKBFh8pA_VkGBJR1-GwzpC2YWOH/view?usp=sharing">Masters of Science in Computer Science</a> from <a href="https://web.saumag.edu/">Southern Arkansas University</a>.

 <h2>
 Connect with me<img src="https://github.com/aniketsoni1/aniketsoni1/blob/master/Assets/Handshake.gif" height="32px">